AvaAvarai/VKD_Tools/README.md

 5. tree_glyph_plotter.py: Generates high-dimensional data visualization using tree-like glyphs.
     - Lossless visualization of high-dimensional data.
-    - Plots a permutation subplot matrix and saves to png output files.
+    - Plots a permutation of the feature vecture in tree glyphs.
+    - Plotted permutation can be cycled with the mouse wheel.

     ![Tree Glyph Output Demo](screenshots/wheat_seeds_combinatorial_trees_1.png)